Standard Poodle Puppy Guide

 Bringing home a Standard Poodle puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Standard Poodle puppy to reach full size between 12-24 months.

-With a typical weight of 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle benefits from care tailored to its physical and behavioral profile.
 Each Standard Poodle has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.

 Health Predisposition Summary: Standard Poodles show higher-than-average incidence of hip dysplasia, bloat, Addisons disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.